 Of course, if you are pregnant or breastfeeding, under the age of 18, or have had eating disorder tendencies, fasted cardio should likely be avoided.

-Your body’s reaction to fasted cardio will be influenced by age, activity level, genetics (to some degree), and body type so the benefits may differ between individuals.
+Your body’s reaction to exercising while fasted will be influenced by age, activity level, genetics (to some degree), and body type so the benefits may differ between individuals.

 Keep in mind, not everyone feels up to putting in the work when void of a hearty breakfast.
 This could result in a lackluster workout where no advantages will be reaped, so experimentation with fasted cardio may be required to see if you, too, will experience documented benefits.